In-patient luxury rehab center in Thailand

 woman with social anxiety disorder

 The causes of social anxiety disorder are similar to those of other anxiety disorders such as panic disorder.
-A combination of different causes is involved in the onset of social anxiety rather than a single factor only.
-The most significant causes of social anxiety disorder are listed below:
+A combination of different causes is involved in the onset of social anxiety rather than just a single factor.
+The most significant causes of social anxiety disorder are listed below.

 • Inherited traits